arenaxr/arena-docs/ismar-contest.md

 ### Enter the VR Environment

-Remote participants can use VR in a browser or a VR headset to navigate the lab space and meet both remote and in-person attendees.
+Remote participants can use **VR in a desktop browser** or a **VR headset** to navigate the lab space and meet both remote and in-person attendees.
 Everyone is referenced in the real venue, so remote participants should have a sense of interacting with in-person participants in a shared space.

 **The experience is available in most browsers by following this link:**
 - **Public: [https://arenaxr.org/wiselab/ismar](https://arenaxr.org/wiselab/ismar)**